-The value of the accrued benefits has been calculated on the basis of the age at which the person will first become entitled to receive a pension on retirement without reduction on account of its payment at that age; and, without exercising any option to commute pension entitlement into a lump sum; and, without any adjustment for the effects of future inflation.
-The pension figures shown in the table above relate to the benefits that the person has accrued as a consequence of their total local government service, and not just their current appointment.
+The value of the accrued benefits has been calculated on the age at which the person will first become entitled to receive a pension on retirement without reduction on account of its payment at that age; and, without exercising any option to commute pension entitlement into a lump sum; and, without any adjustment for the effects of future inflation.
+The pension figures shown in the table above are the benefits that the person has accrued due to their total local government service, and not just their current appointment.
 The lump sum payable on retirement can alter from the prior year estimate supplied by the Strathclyde Pension Fund due to added years and commutation.